 Candidates, tenderers and applicants must sign a declaration together with their applications, certifying that they do not fall into any of the exclusion situations cited under sections 2.6.10.1.1. and 2.6.10.1.2. and, where applicable, that they have taken adequate measures to remedy the situation.
+For calls for proposals, the obligation to fill and sign the declaration on honour (PRAG Annex A14) applies to all applicants, co-applicants and affiliated entities.

-They must also declare whether i) natural and legal persons that are members of the administrative, management or supervisory body or that have powers of representation, decision or control are; ii) beneficial owners as referred to in Article 3 of Directive (EU) No. 2015/849116 are in one of the situations under points c) to g) of Section 2.6.10.1.1.
+They must also declare whether i) natural and legal persons that are members of the administrative, management or supervisory body or that have powers of representation, decision or control are; ii) beneficial owners as referred to in Article 3 of Directive (EU) No. 2015/849 116 are in one of the situations under points c) to g) of Section 2.6.10.1.1.